jaydave/UTMFW/README.md

 UTMFW is a UTM firewall running on OpenBSD.
 UTMFW is expected to be used on production systems.
 The UTMFW project provides a Web User Interface (WUI) for monitoring and configuration.
 You can also use the Android application [A4PFFW](https://github.com/sonertari/A4PFFW) and the Windows application [W4PFFW](https://github.com/sonertari/W4PFFW) for monitoring.

 UTMFW is an updated version of ComixWall.
 However, there are a few major changes, such as [SSLproxy](https://github.com/sonertari/SSLproxy), Snort Inline IPS, [PFRE](https://github.com/sonertari/PFRE), E2Guardian, many fixes and improvements to the system and the WUI, and network user authentication.
-Also note that UTMFW 7.7 comes with OpenBSD 7.7-stable including all updates until April 30th, 2025.
+Also note that UTMFW 7.8 comes with OpenBSD 7.8-stable including all updates until November 11th, 2025.

 UTMFW supports deep SSL inspection of HTTP, POP3, and SMTP protocols.
 SSL/TLS encrypted traffic is decrypted by [SSLproxy](https://github.com/sonertari/SSLproxy) and fed into the UTM services: Web Filter, POP3 Proxy, SMTP Proxy, and Inline IPS (and indirectly into Virus Scanner and Spam Filter through those UTM software).
 These UTM software have been modified to support the mode of operation required by SSLproxy.